khansaddam78680/CSharpInterviewPracticals/README.md

 ### 5. Write a Program or Create a function to remove the duplicate characters from the string.
 Take the input from the user and display result like Below

 ```
-Enter Enter the String to Remove Duplicate : Sleeping (any string in characters repeat themselves)
+Input Should be Like: Enter the String to Remove Duplicate : Sleeping (any string in characters repeat themselves)
-Result Sholud be Like: The Result String is : Sleping
+Result Should be Like: The Result String is : Sleping
 ```